(План

 Objectives:

-· to develop pupils’ speaking, reading and retelling skills;
+to develop pupils’ speaking, reading

 Equipment and materials: CD.
-Text for reading
+Text for

 Procedure:

-I. The Beginning of the Lesson
+The Beginning of the Lesson

-Today we’re going to speak about one of the most interesting places of all children – the circus.
+Today we’re going to speak about one of the

 Warming Up

-I’m happy to greet you at our lesson.
-I hope you will demonstrate today good , knowledge on spoken topics and perfect English
+you at our lesson.
+I hope you will demonstrate today good , knowledge on spoken

 a/ Lets discuss the saying;

-‘’Only in the circus the life seems better “ (Hans Brick)…………………………………………………….
+the life seems better “ (Hans Brick)…………………………………………………….

 (The pupils share their ideas.)

-b) Listen, read and repeat the poems, try to remember one of them.
+b) Listen, read and repeat the poems, try to

 1.